-It is an attempt to reach those territories we might tend to forget or deny, between the surface of the senses and our interpretation of reality, in the deepness of imagination, doubts, alienation and curiosity.
+It is an attempt to reach those territories we might tend to forget or deny, between the surface of the senses and our interpretation of reality, in the depths of imagination, illusions and doubts.

 J: "I didn't know there was so much space between my eyes and my eyelids."

 V: “At some point I didn’t know if it was my mind, seeing something or if it was actually a projection.
 And it was… very comforting and very unsettling at the same time”

 J: "I was trying to imagine the space"

 C: "I could feel the warm of the brightness"

 J: "I was trying not to see"

 V: “When it’s dark you feel like “something might happen”, you don’t know what to expect”

 J: "I wanted to open my eyes to see what was approaching me"